beothorn/automataCraft/README.md

 Limit automata block replication
-Automata loads any pattern in a 20 x 20 radius Multiple patterns youtube lets play video
+Automata loads any pattern in a 20 x 20 radius Multiple patterns
+Start block must be powered up with redstone, surrounding automatas turn on youtube lets play video